noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

 2. Do we have a smaller tool which is collector only?
 3. Do we support command line response files?
 4. Do we support '/' style args that are more common on windows or only '--' style args?
+5. What default output file names do we want to use?
+6. Do we want the tool be 'dotnet' prefixed or use a separate name?
+7. Do we need a memory comparison command that is more generic than GC heap?
+For example VMDiff?
+8. Details of feature scoping questions are bleeding over into CLI design (because almost any feature addition gets exposed via CLI).
+We need to figure out how much CLI design gets specified here vs. how much gets decided later.